 Most hotel rooms are reasonably comfortable, but sleeping in a hotel is not the same as sleeping in your own bed.
-You can make your hotel room more comfortable by bringing a few items with you from home.
+You can make your hotel room more comfortable by planning ahead and bringing a few items with you.

 Choose Your Hotel Room Before You Arrive

-Some hotels offer online check-in.
-As you complete the check-in process, you have the opportunity to select your room.
+Some hotels offer online checkiin.
+As you complete the check-in process, you will probably have the opportunity to select your room.
 If electronic check-in is not available, you can call your hotel in advance or discuss room choices when you arrive.

 In general, rooms on higher floors tend to be quieter, and rooms near elevator shafts and ice machines tend to be noisier.
 If you are not familiar with a particular hotel, take a look at Room 77.
 This helpful website offers hotel-specific room information, hotel floor plans, lists of hotel amenities, room rates and hotel contact information.